 Modal verbs and differences in meaning

 For example, compare the following sentences:

 2. John must eat breakfast every morning.

 Sentence 1 has no modal verb; the verb eat simply expresses a habitual action.

-The modal verb must in Sentence 2 expresses quite a different reality.
+In Sentence 2, the modal verb must expresses quite a different reality.
 It expresses the idea that eating breakfast is a necessity for John.
-Perhaps John does not feel good if he skips breakfast, so he must do it every morning.
+Perhaps John does not feel well unless he eats breakfast, so he must do it every morning.

-The modal verb should in Sentence 3 expresses the idea that eating breakfast is recommended for John.
+In Sentence 3, the modal verb should expresses the idea that eating breakfast is recommended for John.
 It appears that John does not eat breakfast every morning, but it would be a good idea if he did.

 There is no one-to-one correspondence between a modal verb and the modality it expresses.
 The same modal verb can express more than one idea depending on how it is used.